 Where to Stay in Queretaro’s Centro Historico

-If you’re new in town, the absolute best neighborhood to stay in is the charming Centro Historico.
-I arrived at Morazul Boutique Hotel around 8PM on a Thursday, & the town was buzzing: loads of people were out walking, a concert was going on in a nearby park, cathedrals were lit beautifully, & I felt entirely safe strolling a few blocks to a wonderful rooftop dinner.
+If you’re new in town, the best neighborhood to stay in is the charming Centro Historico.
+I arrived at Morazul Boutique Hotel around 8PM on a Thursday, & the town was buzzing: loads of people were out walking, a concert was happening in a nearby park, cathedrals were beautifully-lit, & I felt entirely safe strolling a few blocks to a wonderful rooftop dinner.Â

 In this post, I share my top five favorite hotels for visitors to Queretaro ~ two of which I stayed in…